0xjcf/ignite-element/README.md

 - **Relative Paths**: Use relative paths (e.g., `./dist/styles.css`) for stylesheets located within your project.
 This is most common during development or when serving styles directly from your application.
 - **CDN Paths**: Use CDN paths (e.g., `https://cdn.example.com/styles.css`) for stylesheets hosted on external servers.
 This is ideal for production environments where performance and caching are critical.
 Always include `integrity` and `crossorigin` attributes for security when referencing CDN styles.

-This ensures better compatibility with modern IDEs and provides a more robust styling solution.

 ### Best Practices for Styling

 - Use `setGlobalStyles` for global stylesheets like Tailwind CSS or SCSS.